rmmhm/MadCauseBad__rma10_jyeung11_mhathaway10_wli15/README.md

 Here lies the basis for the Blog of All Blogs

 Roster
-- Ryan Ma
+- Ryan Ma - Flask dud
-- Jessica Yeung
+- Jessica Yeung - Templater
-- May Hathaway
+- May Hathaway - Database Duo
-- William Li
+- William Li - Database Duo